paalskjetne/user-docs/docs/source/apps/mp-api.md

 - `name` corresponds to the name of the product.
 - `description` corresponds to the description of the product.
-- `product-id`, similar to `client-id` in `x-oauth-client`, uniquely identifies each product.
+- `product-id` uniquely identifies each product.
-  It should also be omitted/empty for new product registrations.
+  It should be omitted/empty for new product registrations.

 ### Servers